UNIVAC Solid State: Applications

-The computer was a follow on to a computer built for the USAF and delivered to Lawrence G. Hanscom Field, near Cambridge, MA in 1957.
+The computer was a follow on to a computer built for the USAF and delivered to Lawrence G. Hanscom Field, near Cambridge, Massachusetts in 1957.
 It was manufactured in two versions: the Solid State 80 (IBM-Hollerith 80 column cards) and the Solid State 90 (Remington-Rand 90 column cards).
 This machine was designated the Solid State 80-90 and sold mostly in Europe.
-The SS80/90 was aimed at the general purpose business market.
+The SS80/90 was aimed at the general-purpose business market.
 UNIVAC SS80/90s were installed at DC Transit, SBA, CWA, in Washington DC during the early sixties.

 Peripherals

 The line printer ran at 600 lines per minute, using a continuously rotating print drum technology, with letters, figures and punctuation marks distributed around the drum at each column.
 132 solenoid-operated flat-faced print hammers comprised a print line, with ten characters to the inch.
 When a desired character arrived at the printing position, as indicated by timing marks on the end of the drum, a thyratron would fire and energize a print column solenoid, propelling its hammer to the back face of the printing paper.
 The paper would be bounced against a wide inked ribbon and against the drum, printing the desired character.
 The hammer would then rebound with a spring to await the next thyratron firing and the process would repeat on the next line down the sheet.
 Drum printers, when not adjusted properly, or due to component wear would mis-register the character vertically.